Run down: History

 Rondón originated in Jamaica and was exported to Latin America by the Afro-Jamaican immigrant workers who migrated in the early 19th century to build projects such as the Panama Canal and the Costa Rican railroads.
-The dish is unique to the island, which its population, having left their homes in Africa, Europe, and Asia, were forced to use the limited amount of goods (for example, fish and coconut milk) that were wildly available.
+The dish is unique to the island, which its population, having left their homes in Africa, Europe, and Asia, were forced to use the limited amount of goods (for example, fish and coconut milk) that were widely available.
 Although most Jamaicans are of mixed African descent, the dish is not consumed on the African mainland nor on any other continent.
 It is now, however, consumed by small minorities on the island of Tobago as well as areas of South and Central America that have Jamaican expatriates.

 Rondón is a Jamaican Patois anglicism of the words "run down", which describes the "runny" or "liquefied" nature of the sauce.
 The name could also originate from the manner in which the fish is thoroughly cooked until it falls apart, or "runs down".

 Preparation

-Since rondón is a traditional dish shared by different countries, the ingredients may vary from region to region.
-However, coconut milk is an essential ingredient in all the variants.
+The ingredients for the dish described as rondón vary from region to region, but coconut milk is always an essential ingredient.

 In Nicaragua, the meat used might be fish, beef, pork or even turtle meat—a common ingredient in Caribbean cuisine but also illegal in some countries—to which seasonings are added.
 It might include bell peppers, onion, bananas, cassava, elephant's ear and argan.
 On the Caribbean coast of Costa Rica, the ingredients include cassava, taro, yam, plantain and green bananas.
 The meat might be fish, lobsters or crabs and spices such as thyme, garlic, onions and yellow lantern chilli or "chile panameño", an important ingredient in Costa Rican cuisine.
 It can be served with flour dumplings.
 On the Colombian isle of San Andrés, the ingredients used are fish, snails, other seafood or pork.
 The vegetables include cassava, taro, plantain, potatoes and the spices used include basil, oregano, peppers, onion, garlic and poultry seasoning.
 In Panama, the seafood prepared with coconut milk can be served with rice, tostones or "patacones", and salad.